-When there is a prolonged period of dietary restrictions and a deficiency of the essential amino acids, the body goes into a starvation mode to conserve its remaining fat stores for survival and turns to burning lean tissue and muscle as a fuel source.
+When there is a prolonged period of dietary restrictions and a deficiency of the essential amino acids, the body goes into starvation mode to conserve its remaining fat stores for survival and turns to burn lean tissue and muscle as a fuel source.

 The Summary: In the absence of adequate dietary intake of proteins and energy calories, the body will break down the protein in the muscles to maintain vital organs and functions.